U.S. Customs and Border Protection, Department of Homeland Security.

 Start Supplemental Information

-This proposed information collection was previously published in the Federal Register (81 FR 33541) on May 26, 2016, allowing for a 60-day comment period.
-This notice allows for an additional 30 days for public comments.
-This process is conducted in accordance with 5 CFR 1320.10.
-CBP invites the general public and other Federal agencies to comment on proposed and/or continuing information collections pursuant to the Paperwork Reduction Act of 1995 (44 U.S.C.
+CBP invites the general public and other Federal agencies to comment on proposed and/or continuing information collections pursuant to the Paperwork Reduction Act of 1995 (Pub.
+L. 104-13; 44 U.S.C.
 3507).
-The comments should address: (a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimates of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden, including the use of automated collection techniques or the use of other forms of information technology; and (e) the annual costs to respondents or record keepers from the collection of information (total capital/startup costs and operations and maintenance costs).
+The comments should address: (a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimates of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden including the use of automated collection techniques or the use of other forms of information technology; and (e) the annual costs burden to respondents or record keepers from the collection of information (a total capital/startup costs and operations and maintenance costs).
 The comments that are submitted will be summarized and included in the CBP request for OMB approval.
 All comments will become a matter of public record.
 In this document, CBP is soliciting comments concerning the following information collection:

 Title: NAFTA Regulations and Certificate of Origin.

 Form Number: CBP Forms 434, 446, and 447.

 Abstract: On December 17, 1992, the U.S., Mexico and Canada entered into an agreement, “The North American Free Trade Agreement” (NAFTA).
 The provisions of NAFTA were adopted by the U.S. with the enactment of the North American Free Trade Agreement Implementation Act of 1993 (PL.
 103-182).